 See also: 10 best Music streaming apps for Android

 Visible doesn’t exactly make up much ground on the promotions side either, since you can get as much as $1,000 off most Verizon phones with a BOGO promo.
-Verizon also offers significantly more phones like the LG Velvet at a reasonable $20 per month rate.
-The best discount you’ll find over on Visible is $200 off the Samsung Galaxy S10e, which doesn’t quite stand up to Verizon’s offerings.
+Verizon also offers significantly more phones like the LG Velvet at a reasonable $5 per month rate.
+The best discounts you’ll find over on Visible are slight discounts on the Moto E and Galaxy A11, which don’t quite stand up to Verizon’s offerings.

 Visible vs Verizon — Phone selections